futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 dfs [] _ = []
 dfs (v:vs) g = case v `match` g of
   Nothing -> dfs vs g
-  Just ((_,vtx,_,outs), g') -> vtx : dfs (nextvs outs ++ vs) g'
+  Just ((_,vtx,_,outs), g') -> vtx : dfs (destvs outs ++ vs) g'

-nextvs :: Context label weight -> [Vertex]
+destvs :: Context label weight -> [Vertex]
 ```

 `dfs` is a recursive function that takes a list of input vertices and a graph
 and returns a list of vertices sorted by traversing the graph in DFS-style.
 If the graph or their input vertices are empty it returns the empty list,
-otherwise it takes the current vertex `v` and `match`es it against the graph.
+otherwise it `match`es the current vertex `v` against the graph.
-If `v` is a vertex in the graph,
-`match` will first return its context and a new graph without it, append
+If `v` is a vertex in the graph, `match` will first return its context and a new
-`v` to the results list and finally the recursion will happen using as input
+graph without it, append `v` to the results list and finally the recursion will
-the list of destination vertices for all outbound edges of `v` appended to
+happen using as input the list of destination vertices for all outbound edges of
-the remaining source vertices and the new graph returned by the `match` function;
+`v` appended to the remaining source vertices and the new graph returned by the
-if `v` is not a vertex in the graph then it is simply ignored and the algorithm
+`match` function; if `v` is not a vertex in the graph then it is simply ignored
-recursively calls itself.
+and the algorithm recursively calls itself.
 There key observations about the algorithm are:

-1. destination vertices are appended *in front of* the source vertices: this is what makes
+1. destination vertices are appended *in front of* the current vertex: this is
-the algorithm traversing the input graph depth-first.
-This is exactly what the
+what makes the algorithm traversing the input graph depth-first.
+This is exactly
-second invariant of DFS dictates: visit successors before sibilings.
+what the second invariant of DFS dictates: visit successors before sibilings.
 2. the `match` function returns a new graph *without* the query vertex: this is
-what the first invariant of DFS dictates - visit each vertex exectly once.
+what the first invariant of DFS dictates: visit each vertex exectly once.
 Since the new graph doesn't contain the query vertex there is no need for keeping
-track of the visited vertices.
+track of the visited vertices therefore no bookkeeping is necessary.

 Let's have a look at a very simple example using one of the sample graphs above: